 - CloudTalk: Feature-rich and easy to set up, not an enterprise solution.

-- Customer support: Are the provider’s support reps knowledgeable and easy to reach?
-Is 24-7 phone, chat, and online support included in the provider’s phone plans?
-Are self-service options and tutorials available?
+- Support and reliability: Are the provider’s support reps knowledgeable and easy to reach?
+Is 24/7 phone, chat, and online support included in the provider’s phone plans?
+Look at self-service options and tutorials too.

 Selecting your VoIP service provider deserves careful evaluation.
 Keep these aspects in mind as you compare options.